-A New Hampshire last will and testament is a legal document in which an individual (“testator”) outlines how they wish to have their estate distributed upon their death.
-Using a will, a testator can bequeath real and personal property, fiduciary assets, cash-on-hand, life insurance policies, and any other portion of their estate to their designated beneficiaries.
+A New Hampshire last will and testament is a legal document in which an individual ("testator") outlines how they wish to have their estate distributed upon death.
+In a will, a testator can bequeath real and personal property, fiduciary assets, and accounts to beneficiaries.

 Signing Requirements